This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your healthcare provider may use general anesthesia or a spinal block.
 General anesthesia will keep you asleep and free from pain during surgery.
 Ask your healthcare provider which of the following procedures is right for you:

 - The ball of your femur and the socket of your pelvis will be removed.
 A hip implant will replace the bones that were removed.
 Your healthcare provider may use medical cement to secure the implant parts.
-He may use an implant that has a porous surface.
+He or she may use an implant that has a porous surface.
 This surface allows your own bone to grow and fill the pores of the implant.
 Your healthcare provider may use both cement to hold the ball in place, and a porous socket implant.
 A drain may be placed to remove extra blood and fluids from the surgery area.
 Your incision will be closed with stitches, staples, or glue and covered with a bandage.

 What will happen after THR: